rockstor/rockstor-doc/sftp/sftp.rst

 A dedicated SFTP client application that has found favour in `our forum
 <http://forum.rockstor.com/>`_ is `WinSCP <https://winscp.net>`_ which is
 `GPLv3 Licenced <https://winscp.net/eng/docs/license>`_.

+SFTP Access From WinSCP
+^^^^^^^^^^^^^^^^^^^^

+When you install WinSCP, it will ask you to pick your prefred interface either the commander interface, or the explorer interface.
+Their recommendation is for Windows users to chose the explorer interface.
+If you are used to working with ftp clients you may find the commander interface more familiar.
+After you've installed WinSCP, when you start the program it will immediatly bring up the Login window to start an SFTP session.

+..  image:: winscp_login.png
+    :scale: 100%
+    :align: center

+In host Name you can enter your Rockstor appliance's name, or IP address.
+For User name enter the user you created and made owner of the share, and use that users password.
+Click the **Login** button, and it should open a session.
+You Rockstor servers will have a self signed certificate which may generate a warning, if you are sure you're connected to your server accept the certificate.
+Once the session is established you'll be viewing the interface you chose during install

+Either the Explorer interface:

+..  image:: winscp_explorer_view.png
+    :scale: 100%
+    :align: center
+Which povides of view of the files on the SFTP share in familiar Windows like interface or, you if you choose the Commander interface:

+..  image:: winscp_commander_view.png
+    :scale: 100%
+    :align: center
+your view will have local files on the left, SFTP share files on the right, and a satus window on the bottom.